Local most-probable routes and classic-quantum correspondence in strong-field two-dimensional tunneling ionization: Effects of Coulomb potential

-Further comparisons for OTC laser fields with larger time delay are presented in Fig. 7.
+Further comparisons for OTC laser fields with $\phi=\pi/2$ are presented in Fig. 7.
 For the present cases, one can observe that without considering the Coulomb effect, PMDs of TDSE simulations with short-range potential and SFA show a basic symmetric (TDSE) or symmetric (SFA) structure with respect to the axis of $p_z=0$, and Eq.
-(22) gives a good description for the local maximal amplitudes of these PMDs, as seen in Figs. 7(a) and 7(c).
-However, PMDs of TDSE simulations with long-range potential show a striking asymmetric structure with respect to $p_z=0$ and this striking asymmetry is reproduced by MSFA, as shown in Figs. 7(b) and 7(d).
+(22) gives an applicable description for the local maximal amplitudes of these PMDs, as seen in Figs. 7(a) and 7(c).
+However, the PMD of TDSE simulations with long-range potential shows a structure with striking asymmetry with respect to $p_z=0$ and this striking asymmetry is reproduced by MSFA, as shown in Figs. 7(b) and 7(d).
 The origin of this striking asymmetry has been attributed to the Coulomb induced ionization time lag, which is discussed in detail in \cite{chen2019}.
-In this case, one can see from the right column of Fig. 7, the predictions of the Coulomb-modified local most-probable routes related to Eq.
-(22) and MSFA, still agree with the local maximal amplitudes of these asymmetric PMDs.
+In this case, one can see from the right column of Fig. 7, the curves of the Coulomb-modified local most-probable routes related to Eq.
+(22) and MSFA, also agree with the bright parts of these asymmetric PMDs.